szymonwieloch/go-teleport/README.md

 docker build -t teleport .
 ```

+You can also build it locally using the standard golang tools if you install few dependencies as defined in the [Dockerfile](./Dockerfile).
 To run the application:

 ```
 docker run -it --rm teleport /bin/bash
 ```

-Then you can use commands `teleport` ad `telecli` to run the server and client apps.
+Then you can use commands `server` ad `client` to run the server and client apps.
 For help run:

 ```
-teleport --help
+server --help
-telecli --help
+client --help
 ```

-# TODO
-- Create unit tests
-- Make README and design consistent